Login Sign in

 Skip To

 Cat anal glands probably aren’t leading anyone’s list of favorite health topics to talk about.
 But that doesn’t mean you can ignore them.
-Though rare, cat anal gland issues can (literally) become a pain in the butt for cats and a costly health concern for pet parents.
+Though rare, these issues can (literally) become a pain in the cat butt for felines.
+Not only that, but they can also become a costly health concern for pet parents.

-Unfortunately, most pet parents don’t know much about these hardworking glands until something goes wrong.
+Unfortunately, most pet parents don’t pay attention to these cat scent glands until something goes wrong.
 And, by that point, your pet may need emergency veterinary care.

 To help you avoid that fate, here’s what you need to know about your cat’s anal glands.
 You’ll learn what they are, where they are, and how to care for them.
 Plus, we’ll cover what can go wrong, how to recognize problem signs, and what you can do about it.